juniorgasparotto/SysCommand/readme.md

 **Learn more ...**

-* Note that the types of primitives. each property, are configured as `Nullable` .
-It is important to be able to identify that the user has the input of a given property.
+* Note, the primitive types for each property are configured as `Nullable` .
+It is important to be able to identify that the user entered a particular property.
 See [Working with properties](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#properties).
 * All primitive types of .NET, Enums, Enums and Flags Collections are supported.
 See the [Supported types](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#support-types)topic.
 * Use `App.Console.Write()` , `App.Console.Error()` (among others) to print their outputs and enjoy features like the `verbose` .
 See [Verbose](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#verbose).
 * You can use the return of methods like `output` , including the reserved method `Main()` .
 Or use `void` If you do not want to use this feature.
 See [Output](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#output).